- Page 1 Microsoft Surface Laptop Review

 Microsoft Surface Laptop – Screen and audio

-There are lots of good laptop screens on the market at the moment, but not many that come close to market leaders from the likes of Dell’s 4K XPS 15 and Apple’s MacBook Pro models.
+There are lots of good laptop screens on the market at the moment, but not many that come close to market leaders from the likes of the 4K Dell XPS 15 and Apple’s MacBook Pro models.
 The Surface Laptop’s 13.5-inch panel isn’t pro-level by any means, but it is certainly a cut above those on almost all the other premium laptops I’ve reviewed recently.

 With a maximum brightness of 400 nits (most laptops don’t go much above 300), this is a seriously bright screen.
 I almost never felt the need to turn it up that high; this extreme brightness is most useful under bright office lights or when working outside.